We are proud to have some of the best folk players in the world teach at our Summer Schools. Find out more about our 2019 tutors below.

 Esko Järvelä is a musician and a multi-instrumentalist from Kaustinen, a village known as the home of folk music in Finland.
 He started to play fiddle in age of four and grew up in the middle of a very unique and rich fiddle music tradition.
 Today he is living in Kerava, working as a freelance musician and as a teacher at Sibelius Academy Folk Music Department in Helsinki.
 Esko is recognised internationally as a creative and versatile fiddler but he also masters many other instruments such as keyed fiddle, double bass, piano, harmonium and guitar.
 Besides his work as a performing musician he is well known for his composing and arranging skills: Esko has written music for several dance- and theatre productions and his works can also be found on dozens of albums.

 Andy May (Northumbrian Pipes and Northumbrian Band)

-Andy started to learn the pipes in the late eighties, having been introduced to the instrument by his dad.
-I learned to play from Roland Lofthouse and Adrian Schofield, and from studying the recordings of Billy Pigg and Tom Clough.
-Through the 90s he entered many piping competitions and studied music at the University of York with the pipes as his chosen instrument.
-Andy tours with Jez Lowe and the Bad Pennies, UK/Finnish/Danish ensemble Baltic Crossing, and the Andy May Trio.
+Andy May started to learn the pipes in the late eighties, having been introduced to the instrument by his dad.
+He learned to play from Roland Lofthouse and Adrian Schofield, and from studying the recordings of Billy Pigg and Tom Clough.
+Throughout the 90s he entered many piping competitions and studied music at the University of York.
+He now tours with North East band Jez Lowe and the Bad Pennies, UK/Finnish/Danish ensemble Baltic Crossing, and the Andy May Trio.